prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

 While libraries such as [**PyVISA**](https://github.com/pyvisa/pyvisa) and [**PyMeasure**](https://github.com/pymeasure/pymeasure) provide foundational drivers, requiring users to write and maintain low-level code, **PICA builds upon these powerful libraries** to offer a turnkey application.
 It provides a ready-to-run graphical interface that abstracts the underlying control logic, allowing experimentalists to focus on data acquisition without extensive software development overhead.

-PICA enables continuous operation across a full range of measurements, from Delta-mode low-resistance (removing constant offsets) to high-impedance, electrometric, pyroelectric, and capacitance measurements, all within a single, unified framework.
+PICA enables continuous operation across a full range of measurements, from ultra low resistance measurements (removing constant offsets) to high-impedance, electrometric, pyroelectric, and capacitance measurements, all within a single, unified framework.

 ## Key Features